 The Role Model

-The Role Model Program brings local Aboriginal Role Models into the classrooms to speak about many topics, from traditional culture to contemporary job opportunities.
-They link students with the Aboriginal community in Prince Rupert and provide positive models.
-The Aboriginal Education Department works with these experts in a variety of fields to arrange visits to schools and classrooms.
+The Role Model Program brings local Indigenous Role Models into the classrooms to speak about many topics, from traditional culture to contemporary job opportunities.
+They link students with the Indigenous community in Prince Rupert and provide positive models.
+The Indigenous Education Department works with these experts in a variety of fields to arrange visits to schools and classrooms.

 Services for Learning

-The Aboriginal Education Department has created high-quality, culturally appropriate materials to be used by learners and educators in the district.
-These materials support the new BC curriculum and provide authentic local aboriginal perspectives and worldviews.
+The Indigenous Education Department has created high-quality, culturally appropriate materials to be used by learners and educators in the district.
+These materials support the new BC curriculum and provide authentic local Indigenous perspectives and worldviews.
 Workshops conducted by the department enable teachers to implement locally developed curriculum as well as other authentic curricular resources in the classroom.
-Wap Sigagtgyet also houses the Aboriginal Education Resource Library which gives educators and learners access to a wide variety of resources including books, videos and physical artifacts and kits that are available for classroom use.
+Wap Sigagtgyet also houses the Indigenous Education Resource Library which gives educators and learners access to a wide variety of resources including books, videos and physical artifacts and kits that are available for classroom use.

 Sm'algya̱x is offered from Kindergarten to grade five in all of our elementary schools and in grades 6- 12 in our Middle School and Secondary schools.
 An integrated Resource Package (IRP) has been approved as a Ministry authorized course.
 Sm'algya̱x 11 ans 12 meet the second language requirement for university entrance.